Using Color Theory for Decorating Inspiration

 When complementary colors are used in equal measure, they can generate a more energetic — almost frantic — feel.
 Think about a room decked out in equal parts yellow and purple.
 If that sounds exciting to you, run with it (and you may be interested to learn more about maximalism!).

 On the flip side, if thinking about that purple and yellow room stresses you out, sticking to an analogous color scheme may be for you.
 An analogous color scheme uses three colors that sit next to each other on the color wheel.
 Pick one to be the dominant color, then assign lesser prominence to the second and even less to the third (the third color in the set is usually the most vibrant of the three—but follow your heart!).
 This palette can provide a cohesive but slightly textured feel.

 A triadic color scheme is a colorful palette, no matter how you look at it.
 Unlike the analogous color scheme, which can have a calming effect, triadic uses vibrant colors that are three spaces apart on the color wheel.
 For example, red, yellow, and blue are three colors apart from each other on a 12-color wheel.

 One popular interior design trend that uses the triadic color scheme is coastal design, where vibrant orange mixes with turquoise and grey for a beautiful beach feeling.

 Mix up monochrome shades

 If sticking to a single color is your goal, you can still insert some variety by taking advantage of different shades.
-This is most effective when considering paint colors, because it relies on keeping the base color the same.
+This is most effective when considering paint colors because it relies on keeping the base color the same.
 To adjust shade, add black or white to the color.
 A variety of shades will help create visual interest without inviting chaos.
-And if monochrome makes your heart feel happy, minimalism may be for you.
+And if a monochromatic color scheme makes your heart happy, minimalism may be for you.

 Color yourself impressed with our selection of rugs